kelu124/echomods/include/UniBoard.md

 ## Other

-* One 6x2 header for add-ons (Pon, Poff, 5V, 3.3V, Gain, Touch Interrupt, TGC, GND, SDA, SCL, PWM, Tracker).
+* One 6x2 header for add-ons (Pon, Poff, 5V, 3.3V, TGC Gain, Touch Interrupt, Trig, GND, SDA, SCL, PWM, Tracker).
 Silkscreen for the different items
 * Leds on the 3.3V line and 5V line
+* Would be good to have an onboard miniusb plug for easy power supply

 ## Capa touch